 - Cocoa powder - Most cocoa powder is gluten free.
 My favorites are Ghirardelli, Hershey, and Anthony's.

-- Yeast - most brands of yeast are gluten free, but do not use Red Star Platinum because that one variety has gluten.
+- Yeast – most yeast brands are gluten-free, but do not use Red Star Platinum because that one variety has gluten.
+I used active dry yeast, but rapid yeast also works.
+If you use rapid yeast, just mix it into the dry ingredients.

 Step 2: Let the bread machine run.
 I turned it off after the second mix cycle because there isn't a need to knead the dough.
 I kept the lid closed to keep the heat in after turning it off so that it stayed warm for the dough to rise.